Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 `import React, { useState } from 'react';`

-Because your input element relies on your `App` component’s `state` to manage its value, you need to use `state` in your new `Input` component.
+Because your input element relies on your `App` component’s `state` to manage its value, you use `state` in your new `Input` component.
 However, the `Input` component is a stateless, functional component, not a class-based one.
 To use `state` in a functional component, you use a feature of React called `Hooks`.
-In your case, to access `state` from a functional component, you use the `useState` Hook.
+In your case, to access `state` from a functional component, use the `useState` Hook.

 **Tip!**